-Note 13.
+Note 14.
 Stock-Based Compensation

-Effective as of June 6, 2023, we amended the OUTFRONT Media Inc. Amended and Restated Omnibus Stock Incentive Plan (the "Stock Plan") to, among other things, increase the number of shares of our common stock reserved for issuance under our prior plan by 6,475,000 shares, so that the aggregate number of shares reserved for issuance under the Stock Plan is 19,575,000 shares of our common stock.
+Under the OUTFRONT Media Inc. Amended and Restated Omnibus Stock Incentive Plan (the "Stock Plan"), we have 19,575,000 shares of our common stock reserved for issuance.
 Under the Stock Plan, the board of directors is authorized to grant awards of options to purchase shares of our common stock, stock appreciation rights, restricted and unrestricted stock, restricted share units ("RSUs"), dividend equivalents, performance awards, including performance-based restricted share units ("PRSUs"), and other equity-related awards and cash payments to all of our employees and non-employee directors and employees of our subsidiaries.
 In addition, consultants and advisors who perform services for us and our subsidiaries may, under certain conditions, receive grants under the Stock Plan.